A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Case study: a cost-effectiveness analysis using a time-dependent Sick-Sicker model

 Because mortality in S1 and S2 are relative to background mortality which depends on age, mortality in S1 and S2 will also be age-dependent.
 To generate the age-specific mortality in S1 and S2, we multiply the age-specific background mortality rate, \texttt{v\_r\_HDage}, by the constant hazard ratios \texttt{hr\_S1} and \texttt{hr\_S2}, respectively.
-We then convert the resulting age-specific mortality rates to probabilities ensuring that the transition probabilities to D are bounded between 0 and 1.
+We then convert the resulting age-specific mortality rates to probabilities.

 \begin{Shaded} \begin{Highlighting}[] \DocumentationTok{\#\# Age{-}specific mortality rates in the Sick and Sicker states} \NormalTok{v\_r\_S1Dage }\OtherTok{\textless{}{-}}\NormalTok{ v\_r\_HDage }\SpecialCharTok{*}\NormalTok{ hr\_S1 }\CommentTok{\# when Sick} \NormalTok{v\_r\_S2Dage }\OtherTok{\textless{}{-}}\NormalTok{ v\_r\_HDage }\SpecialCharTok{*}\NormalTok{ hr\_S2 }\CommentTok{\# when Sicker} \DocumentationTok{\#\# Age{-}specific probabilities of dying in the Sick and Sicker states} \NormalTok{v\_p\_S1Dage }\OtherTok{\textless{}{-}} \DecValTok{1} \SpecialCharTok{{-}} \FunctionTok{exp}\NormalTok{(}\SpecialCharTok{{-}}\NormalTok{v\_r\_S1Dage) }\CommentTok{\# when Sick} \NormalTok{v\_p\_S2Dage }\OtherTok{\textless{}{-}} \DecValTok{1} \SpecialCharTok{{-}} \FunctionTok{exp}\NormalTok{(}\SpecialCharTok{{-}}\NormalTok{v\_r\_S2Dage) }\CommentTok{\# when Sicker} \end{Highlighting} \end{Shaded}